 git pull the parent branch before rebasing so you know you're getting the absolute latest and greatest.
-Squash your commits and rebase against the branch that you will merge into, so that your topic branch is exactly one commit ahead of the long running branch.
+Squash your commits and rebase against the branch that you will merge into so that your topic branch is exactly one commit ahead of the long running branch.
 This allows your changes to be easily cherry-picked for additional pull requests and keeps the commit log clean.
 Don't worry too much if this confuses you, GitHub allows the platform team to squash your commits into one if we need to.

 Write your commit message as if it will be used as an entry in the changelog.
 Consider your audience: systems integrators upgrading to a new version of Workarea.

-Include the JIRA issue key(s) (if any) on the last line(s) of the commit message.
+Include the GitHub issue number (if any) on the last line(s) of the commit message.

-Note: In the event your commit is not relevant to readers of the changelog, omit the JIRA issue key or include the string "No changelog" within the commit message.
+Note: In the event your commit is not relevant to readers of the changelog, include the string "No changelog" within the commit message.

 Commit Message Example/Template

 Summarize changes in around 50 characters or less More detailed explanatory text, if necessary.
 Wrap it to about 72 characters or so.
 In some contexts, the first line is treated as the subject of the commit and the rest of the text as the body.
 The blank line separating the summary from the body is critical (unless you omit the body entirely); various tools like `log`, `shortlog` and `rebase` can get confused if you run the two together.
 Explain the problem that this commit is solving.
 Focus on why you are making this change as opposed to how (the code explains that).
 Are there side effects or other unintuitive consequenses of this change?
 Here's the place to explain them.
 Further paragraphs come after blank lines. * Bullet points are okay, too. * Use an asterisk for the bullet. * Keep bullets flush left.
 Line breaks between bullets are optional.
-Put the JIRA key on the last line, like this: Closes #8
+Put the GitHub issue number on the last line, like this: Closes #8